-The Center's Junior Faculty Research Development Awards, or seed grants, jump-start ideas and help researchers build careers in women's health and sex and gender differences research.
-Our funding, mentoring, trainings, networking, and biostatistical support make it possible for junior researchers to obtain crucial pilot data and become independent investigators, effectively positioning them to secure future funding.
+The Ludeman Center's Early-Career Faculty Research Development Awards, or seed grants, jump-start ideas and help researchers build careers in women's health and sex and gender differences research.
+Our funding, mentoring, trainings, networking and biostatistical support make it possible for early-career researchers to obtain crucial pilot data and become independent investigators, effectively positioning them to secure future funding.

-All awardees become part of the Center's researcher network with ample opportunity for interaction, participation, and interdisciplinary collaboration.
-Awardees especially benefit from career development mentoring by our Center's faculty leadership , support in translating research and communicating findings to professional and lay audiences, and tailored trainings on academic skills and career advancement.
+All awardees become part of the Ludeman Center's researcher network with ample opportunity for interaction, participation, and interdisciplinary collaboration.
+Awardees especially benefit from career development mentoring by the Ludeman Center's faculty leadership , support in translating research and communicating findings to professional and lay audiences, and tailored trainings on academic skills and career advancement.

 Kimberley Bruce, PhD - Sex Differences in Microglial-lipoprotein Metabolism and Alzheimer's Disease Risk